By Lt. James Campbell

 These “meet and greets” motivate the graduates to pursue higher education.

-- 10 of those graduates have been during the pandemic.
+• 10 of those graduated during the pandemic.